Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Ask your health care provider when to start having Pap tests, whether you should have an HPV test done at the same time, and how often to have them.
 Follow these guidelines from the American Cancer Society for cervical cancer screening:

 A first Pap test at age 21.
 And then every 3 years until age 29, HPV testing is not recommended during this time, though it may be done to follow-up on an abnormal Pap test.

 You may need a different screening schedule if you are at high risk for cervical cancer.
-Risk factors include having HIV, immune suppression, or exposure to the medication DES while your mother was pregnant with you.
+Risk factors include having HIV, a weak immune system, or exposure to the medication DES while your mother was pregnant with you.
 Talk with your doctor about the best schedule for you.